Category:

 • Microsoft Word plug-in: Lets legal professionals work inside Word using tracked changes and AI suggestions.

-• Multi-jurisdiction playbooks: Supports contract reviews across U.S., U.K., and EU markets, with room for company-specific guidelines.
+• Multi-jurisdiction playbooks: Supports contract reviews across the U.S., U.K., and EU markets, with room for company-specific guidelines.

 Pros

-• Saves hours during contract review
+• Saves hours during contract analysis and review

 • Protects sensitive legal data with anonymization tools